 My point here is that if you write out a list of everything you’d like to get out of a person – a wish list – you’re going to be better off in the end because you’ll have been looking for someone who can assist you in all (or most) of your tasks.
 It will be so much easier than having to hire one person for each task, and then trying to manage it all.
 Too many cooks can spoil the pot!
 (There is my cliché saying for the day!)

-Come back for the next blog when we move on to Step 2, Where to Search for a Freelancer.
+Ready for the next step?
+Let's move on to Step 2, Where to Search for a Freelancer.